cnuland/hello-chris-llm-d/guidellm/README.md

 # GuideLLM Pipeline Deployment

 This directory contains all the assets needed to deploy GuideLLM benchmarking capabilities for LLM endpoints.
+For integration with the main LLM-D demo and performance benchmarks, see the [main README](../README.md#performance-benchmarks).

 ## Directory Structure